Dan Krueger was named executive vice president in November 2018 and executive vice president — WEC Infrastructure and generation planning in 2019.

 Krueger joined Wisconsin Energy Corp. in 2014, serving as vice president — Wisconsin Electric Power Co.
 His responsibilities included long-term strategy for performance of the We Energies electric generating assets and fuel handling capabilities.
-Krueger also served a key role in completing the Integrys acquisition and in planning for integration of the companies.
-Krueger most recently served as senior vice president — wholesale energy and fuels, since 2015.
+He also served a key role in completing the Integrys acquisition and in planning for integration of the companies.
+He more recently served as senior vice president — wholesale energy and fuels, since 2015.

 Previously, Krueger was with Accenture from 1987 to 2014, leading the successful development of that company’s global advisory business in power generation, fuels and power markets.

 Krueger earned his Bachelor of Engineering degree from the University of Illinois at Urbana-Champaign in 1987.